zenml-io/zenml/docs/book/developer-guide/class-based-api.md

 users to maintain a higher level of control while they are creating a step definition and using it within the context of a pipeline.

-We'll be using the code for the [Chapter on Runtime Configuration](./runtime-configuration.md) as a point of comparison.
+We'll be using the code for the [Runtime Configuration](./runtime-configuration.md) as a point of comparison.

 ### Subclassing the BaseStep